anujdas/cryogen/README.md

 Subcommands:
-  edit       # Open the vault in $EDITOR export     # Print decrypted vault contents in shell `eval`-able ENV format lock       # Lock the vault rekey      # Rotate the vault key setup      # Initialize a vault in this directory
+  edit       # Open the vault in $EDITOR export     # Print decrypted vault contents in ENV format lock       # Lock the vault rekey      # Rotate the vault key setup      # Initialize a vault in this directory